Peer Support Plus CIO

 You will find our Constitution, which includes our charitable Objects, on the Documents page of this website.

-Peer Support Plus is a Charity with Voting Members other than its Trustees.
+Peer Support Plus CIO is a Charity with Voting Members other than its Trustees.

 Our Membership Policy including our form Application to become a voting Member of Peer Support Plus can also be found on the Documents page of our website.
-We have set and will aim to maintain our annual Membership Fee at £0 so cost will not deter you from become a voting Member of the Charity.
-Membership enables you to help other Members democratically appoint or remove Trustees, hold them to account, and influence the policies and future direction of Peer Support Plus.
-You can get in touch with us as described on the Contact us page of our website.
+We have set and will aim to maintain our annual Membership Fee at £0 so cost will not deter anyone from become a voting Member of the Charity.
+Membership enables you to help other Members democratically appoint or remove Trustees, hold them to account, and influence the policies and future direction of Peer Support Plus CIO.
+If you would like to be come a Member or a Trustee please get in touch with us as described on the Contact us page of our website.

 - Considered themselves ordinary.